Chemical Peel in Mullica Hill & Gloucester County, NJ

 Chemical peels are divided into three categories, based on their depth.
 There are light/superficial, medium, and deep peels.
 At American Surgical Arts, we do not perform deep peels.

-Light chemical peels are excellent for exfoliating the outermost layer of the epidermis, removing dead and damaged skin cells, and returning a glow to the skin.
 For these chemical peels, the peeling agents are natural in origin.
 These acids are in the alpha-hydroxy family: glycolic acid, lactic acid, and salicylic acid.
-These acids come from sources such as sugar cane, citrus, grapes, or sugar beets for glycolic acid; sour milk for lactic acid; or other plants for salicylic acid.
+They come from sources such as sugar cane, citrus, grapes, or sugar beets for glycolic acid; sour milk for lactic acid; or other plants for salicylic acid.
 At American Surgical Arts, we generally prefer to use glycolic acid as the peeling agent.

 We also offer more aggressive peels that require some recovery.
 Medium-depth peels penetrate more deeply, into the dermis layer.
 We use them to treat acne scars, deeper wrinkles, and uneven pigmentation.
-The peeling agent with our medium peels is trichloroacetic acid.
+The peeling agent for our medium peels is trichloroacetic acid.

 Is There Recovery After a Chemical Peel?

-Chemical peels are basically forced exfoliation.
-Because of that, your skin will have some redness and be somewhat tender after your peel.
-The degree depends on how aggressive the peel was.
 With a light peel, your face will feel a little dry, as if you have a light sunburn.
 With a medium peel, it will feel more like a medium sunburn.
 You will only have light flaking in the days following a glycolic peel.
 With a medium peel, you will have flaking and some crusting as the skin recovers.
-There aren’t any side effects with either peel; both are considered very safe.

-Can I Combine a Chemical Peel with Other Treatments?
+Can I Combine a Chemical Peel With Other Treatments?

 We can combine a chemical peel with another treatment to maximize your appointment at our offices on Mullica Hill Road.
 You wouldn’t want to have another procedure, such as microdermabrasion, that targets the same areas you are having your peel done.
 But otherwise, they make a great complement to many treatments.

-Contact us Today!
+Contact Us Today!

 Tell Us About